RGTechPro/tdd_sum/README.md

 ## TDD Approach

-This project was built using Test-Driven Development:
+I followed the classic TDD cycle for this assignment:

-1. **Red**: Write a failing test
+1. **Red**: Write a failing test first
-2. **Green**: Write minimal code to make it pass
+2. **Green**: Write just enough code to make it pass
-3. **Refactor**: Clean up the code while keeping tests green
+3. **Refactor**: Clean up while keeping tests green

-Each feature was implemented following this cycle, ensuring high code quality and test coverage.
+Started with the simplest case (empty string) and gradually added more complex features.
+All the tests are in `test/string_calculator_test.dart` if you want to see the progression.

 ## Technical Notes